 Sharon Matt Atkins

 Before her move to Brooklyn, Atkins had been the Assistant Curator at the Currier Museum of Art, Manchester, New Hampshire, since 2004.
 There, she was responsible for modern and contemporary art, and organized exhibitions from the collection as well as traveling loan shows.
-Previously, she held positions at the Museum of Fine Arts, Boston, Metropolitan Museum of Art, and Jane Voorhees Zimmerli Art Museum, Rutgers University.
+Previously, she held positions at the Museum of Fine Arts, Boston, Metropolitan Museum of Art, Jane Voorhees Zimmerli Art Museum, Rutgers University, and University Museums at Iowa State University.
 Atkins received an M.A. and a Ph.D. from Rutgers University, New Brunswick, New Jersey, where she also taught art history and writing courses.